uminho-miei-engseg-20-21/Grupo3/Pratica1/Aula12.2021Mai18-Respostas.md

 ## Pergunta P2.1

-Em seguida apresenta-se as respostas a cada um dos cinco problemas (2,7,10,11,12).
+Em seguida apresentam-se as respostas a cada um dos cinco problemas (2, 7, 10, 11, 12).

 ### Problema 2 - What is XSS?